-All Observsmart Invisalert Solutions personnel, volunteers, and contractors are required to complete initial and annual Privacy and Security Awareness and Rule Behavior (RoB) training, during New Employee Orientation (NEO) or via TMS.
+All EDI GW personnel and contractors are required to complete the initial and annual Privacy and Security Awareness and Rules of Behavior (RoB) training, during New Employee Orientation (NEO) or via TMS.
 In addition, all employees who interact with patient sensitive medical information must complete the Privacy and HIPAA focused mandated privacy training.
-Finally, all new employees receive face-to-face training by the area Privacy Officer and Information Security Officer during new employee orientation.
+Finally, all new employees receive face-to-face training by the Boundary Privacy Officer and Information Security Officer during new employee orientation.
 The Privacy and Information Security Officers also perform subject specific trainings on an as needed basis.